-Veryan has applied this 3D technology to its proprietary stent platform to create the BioMimics 3D self-expanding Nitinol stent (see image) for use in the treatment of patients with peripheral arterial disease requiring endovascular intervention to relieve obstruction or occlusion of the femoropopliteal artery.
+BioMimics 3D is indicated for use in the treatment of patients with peripheral arterial disease requiring endovascular intervention to relieve obstruction or occlusion of the femoropopliteal artery.
 The design of the BioMimics 3D stent is built on the principles underlying the latest generation of Nitinol stent technology - adequate mechanical radial support and plaque coverage, good flexibility, durability against fracture, clear visualisation and delivery accuracy - with the addition of the biomechanical and flow characteristics arising from the 3D geometry.

-Veryan has acheived CE Mark approval for the BioMimics 3D stent.
+Veryan has acheived CE Mark approval for the BioMimics 3D stent, enabling its sale withing the European Economic Area.

 During 2014, Veryan published full two-year data from its Mimics randomised controlled study of the BioMimics stent system.
 Results confirmed that BioMimics 3D provides a significant improvement in long term patency compared to a straight nitinol control stent in patients undergoing femoropopliteal artery intervention.